 Most importers find their suppliers on online marketplace searches.
 For Chinese suppliers, Alibaba is the biggest marketplace, but Global Sources and 1688.com are also very large.
-This chapter assesses these three marketplaces, and also covers the first two steps in the supplier process, namely Search For Suppliers on Alibaba and Request Quotes.
+This guide assesses these three marketplaces, and also covers the first two steps in the supplier process: Search For Suppliers on Alibaba and Request Quotes.

 Search For Suppliers On Alibaba